Bolboa/Image-Repo/README.md

 ```<Buffer ff d8 ff e2 0b f8 49 43 43 5f 50 52 4f 46 49 4c 45 00 01 01 00 00 0b e8 00 00 00 00 02 00 00 00 6d 6e... >```

 The neat thing about buffers is that they are easy to _slice_.
 We will be uploading the slices one by one and keeping track of when the file is finished uploading.
+To scale even further, we can also make asynchronous calls to upload each part, taking advantage of multithreading.

 <p align="center">
   <img src="/images/s3_multipart_upload.png" />